sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 Comments
 --------

-Comments intended to be visible in the output document and read by readers are known as *inline comments* in Doconce and described in the section :ref:`inline:tagging`.
+Comments intended to be (sometimes) visible in the output document and read by readers are known as *inline comments* in Doconce and described in the section :ref:`inline:tagging`.

 Here we address comments in the Doconce source file that are not intended to be visible in the output document.
 Basic comment